gnawvvis/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The script **11-directories** counts the number of directories and sub-directories in the current working directory.
 The current working directory and its parent directory are not taken into account.

 The script **12-newest_files** displays the 10 newest files in the current working directory.

+The script **13-unique** sorts a list of words and prints only words that appear exactly once.